 A learning ecosystem represents all the tools, technologies, resources, and places where the learning happens across your organization.
 (Don’t confuse this with a data ecosystem, which represents all the tools and technologies that comprise an organization’s overall data infrastructure.)

 Learning can and should happen in many different places.
-Whether it’s formal learning delivered in the classroom or in the LMS via e-learning, or whether it’s informal learning pulled from a SharePoint site, YouTube video, Google search, or a peer—learning is happening everywhere, and it’s all part of your corporate learning ecosystem.
+Whether it’s formal learning delivered in the classroom or the LMS via eLearning, or informal learning pulled from an LXP, YouTube video, Google search, or peer—learning is happening everywhere, and it’s all part of your corporate learning ecosystem.

-Just as a roadmap is critical for seeing your location, where you can go, and how you can get there, a map of your learning ecosystems is critical if you want to fully understand how and where your learners are receiving information.
+Just as a roadmap is critical for seeing your location, where you can go, and how you can get there, a map of your learning ecosystems is essential if you want to understand how and where your learners receive information.

 Historically, the LMS (or learning management system) was at the center of most learning ecosystems, but it’s important to remember not every system that delivers learning is an LMS.